11 Common Sense Boating Tips for Beginners

 Since no immediate medical aid or doctor will be available, keeping a first aid box handy is a must.
 That way, you can treat yourself or someone else - at least for the time being before you get back ashore.

-Check Price on Amazon - Better Boat's air horn is small and compact enough to stow anywhere in a boat, kayak, RV or jet ski.
+Better Boat's air horn is small and compact enough to stow anywhere in a boat, kayak, RV or jet ski.
 The powerful sound blast travels up to a 1/2 mile away.

-10. Don't leave without your tool box
+10. Don't leave without your toolbox

-Anyone who's less than handy might be rolling their eyes right now.
+Anyone less than handy might be rolling their eyes right now.
 But I'm serious!
 Educate yourself so that you can handle minor technical or mechanical problems while on the water.

 So, have the appropriate spare parts (small parts, yes, I know that there isn't always too much extra room in a boat) and basic tools available to fix minor problems yourself.